 In all cases, you’ll need a valid driver’s licence (duh).
 However, if the details on your licence are written in another alphabet than the Roman one, you’ll need an international permit to drive in the Netherlands.

-What is the International Driving Permit (IDP) and how do I apply?
+What is the International Driving Permit (IDP), and how do I get one?
 The IDP is regulated by the UN and is an official translation of your national driver’s licence, not a replacement for it (i.e. bring both!).
 You need to apply for an IDP with your own country’s issuer before travelling to the Netherlands.

 So, what do they need to read on that licence?
 Well, first of all, your age.

 Most car rental agencies in Amsterdam and beyond require you to be at least 21 to take out a rental from them.
 Many also want you to have at least one or two years of driving experience. 🚗